ukersn/Potion-Craft-Ukersn-s-TweakWizard/README.md

 # Potion Craft Ukersn's Tweak Wizard
 This Mod is compatible with Potion Craft v2.0.1.2!

+**This plugin allows you to perform abnormal game operations, which may potentially lead to save file corruption or game crashes.
+Therefore, remember to backup your save files before using it.**

 ## Features:
 > 1. Allow unrestricted planting of plants and crystals in the garden
 > *  (Default setting is true to enable, you can set EnableUnrestrictedPlanting to false in the configuration file to disable it)